microsoft/onnxruntime/CONTRIBUTING.md

  ONNX Runtime has a collection of [public APIs](./README.md#api-documentation).
 Some of these APIs make their way back into the Windows OS.
 We make compatibility commitments for these APIs and follow a structured process when adding to them.
 Please use the [Feature Request issue template](https://github.com/microsoft/onnxruntime/issues/new?template=feature_request.md) before starting any PRs that affect any of the public APIs.

- If your proposal affects the Windows Machine Learning WinRT API, please review [Windows ML main principles](./docs/WinML_principles.md) before you submit your feature request.
+ If your proposal contributes the Windows Machine Learning WinRT API and will affect the Windows.AI.MachineLearning namespace, please review [Windows ML main principles](./docs/WinML_principles.md) before you submit your request.

 ## Process details